abhisheknaiidu/BONGS/README.md

-## WEB APP FOR RESTUARANTS OF JABALPUR
+## RESTUARANTS OF JABALPUR (internationalized)

 App for some of the best Restuarants of Jabalpur,India.
-This App is being internationized in 2 languages i.e English and Arabic.
+This App is being internationalized in 2 languages i.e English and Arabic.
 This will look this :)

 ## SCREENSHOTS :